tamirgz/reverse-engineering-reference-manual/README.md

 # .operating-system-concepts

 ## *<p align='center'> Windows OS </p>*
-* Windows debug symbol information isn't stored inside the executable like Linux's ELF executable, where debug symbol information has its own section in the executable.
+* __Windows Debug Symbol Information__: isn't stored inside the executable like Linux's ELF executable, where debug symbol information has its own section in the executable.
 Instead, it is stored in the program database (PDB) file
   + To load the PDB File along with the executable (assuming they are in the same directory): File -> Load File -> PDB File
 * __Device Driver__: allows third-party developers to run code in the Windows kernel.
 Located in the kernel.
 Device drivers create/destroy device objects.
 User space application interacts with the driver by sending requests to a device object
 * __SEH (Structured Exception Handler)__: 32-bit Windows' mechanism for handling exceptions